-- / Swift and effective implementation of Government employment and skills schemes, starting with Kickstart to support young people into work - / Launch of our year-long flagship programme of Online Jobs and Careers Fairs - / Fast paced development of a new Apprenticeship Action Plan designed to increase apprenticeship opportunities for people of all ages, including the launch of a Levy Transfer Scheme - / Launch and deliver the Institute of Technology with a hub and spoke model, supporting technical and digital training at levels 4 and 5 - / Accelerate our work to understand, promote and grow digital skills at all levels to enable residents to participate fully in society and take advantages of new ways of working - / Seek funding for a game-changing HR and Workforce Planning Scheme that will increase good quality employment opportunities, whilst rapidly increasing the productivity of SMEs - / Expand work with schools to ensure strong links with sectors and local employers, and progress a proposal to achieve DfE's ambition for a Career Hub in every LEP area.
+- Swift and effective implementation of government employment and skills schemes, starting with Kickstart to support young people into work - ❖ Launch of our year-long flagship programme of Online Jobs and Careers Fairs - ❖ Fast paced development of a new Apprenticeship Action Plan designed to increase apprenticeship opportunities for people of all ages, including the launch of a Levy Transfer Scheme - ❖ Launch and deliver the Institute of Technology with a hub and spoke model, supporting technical and digital training at levels 4 and 5. - ❖ Accelerate our work to understand, promote and grow digital skills at all levels to enable residents to participate fully in society and take advantages of new ways of working - ❖ Seek funding for a game-changing HR and Workforce Planning Scheme that will increase good quality employment opportunities, whilst rapidly increasing the productivity of SMEs.